-- Please contact the International Student Advisory Team for advice on how such changes would affect your current immigration status).
+- Please contact the Lancaster University Visa and Immigration team for advice on how such changes would affect your current immigration status).

 - Ensure that you abide by the terms and conditions (including the rules regarding working during your studies) as laid down in the immigration rules for your particular visa.